Uncontested Divorce Lawyer in Birmingham

 To file an uncontested divorce, either spouse must meet the residency requirements, which include being a resident of the state for at least six months.
 One spouse, the plaintiff, will then need to file a complaint that outlines the terms of your divorce agreement and information concerning the grounds for divorce, whether you have minor children, your marriage date and date of separation, and other personal information.

 The papers will need to be filed at the county court, and the plaintiff will need to serve the papers to the other party.
-You can serve a spouse by sending the paper via mail with a return receipt requested or via a process server.
+You can serve a spouse by sending the papers via mail with a return receipt requested or via a process server.
 If the other spouse is willing, they can sign an Acceptance and Waiver of Service that acknowledges they received the complaint.

 Filing for an uncontested divorce often involves specific documentation tailored to individual cases, such as marital settlement agreements and parenting plans for those with children.
-It's essential to ensure all paperwork is meticulously prepared and filed correctly to avoid delays.
+It is essential to ensure all paperwork is meticulously prepared and filed correctly to avoid delays.
 Our team at Ruth Robinson Law can assist in drafting these documents to meet Alabama’s legal standards.

 Once the court has received proof of service, a hearing will be scheduled to finalize the divorce.
 If no objections are raised, the court will typically grant the divorce decree.